PxPerfectMike/Wren/README.md

 ## Philosophy

-The Fluid Layout System is built on these principles:
+Wren is built on these principles:

 1. **Intrinsic Design**: Let content and context determine layout, not arbitrary breakpoints
 2. **Container Awareness**: Components should respond to their container, not just viewport